-After finally clearing my skin of acne (thanks to ditching skimmed milk), I realised I wanted to try and get the best complexion of my life.
+After finally clearing my skin of acne (thanks to ditching skimmed milk), I realised I wanted to try to get the best complexion of my life.
 I wanted a treatment that would minimise fine lines and pores, plump the skin, fade pigmentation and soften fine lines.
-All signs pointed to the dermaroller, a form of collagen induction therapy (CIT), it’s a handheld device that resembles a mini concrete roller with needles sticking out of it.
+All signs pointed to the derma-roller, a form of collagen induction therapy.
+It’s a handheld device that resembles a mini concrete roller with needles sticking out of it.
 To say it wouldn’t look out of place in a torture scene played out on Game of Thrones is about right.
 But had I read past the skin-boosting promises?
-No, no I hadn’t.
-I had no idea what I was in for when I visited Dr. David Jack on Harley Street for a dermaroller review.
+No, I hadn’t.
+I had no idea what I was in for when I visited David Jack, MD, on Harley Street to try it out for myself.

 "It felt hot, like I'd been sunburnt, and by the lingering glances I received from passersby, it looked like it too."

-After cleansing my face, I used the sterilising solution included in the kit to clean the dermaroller.
+After cleansing my face, I used the sterilising solution included in the kit to clean the derma-roller.
 I then moved from section to section, rolling the face in different directions.
 You can definitely feel the pins, but it doesn’t hurt.
-I then applied my usual SkinCeuticals Serum 10 (£75) and followed with my SkinCeuticals Retinol 0.3 (£36).
+I then applied my usual SkinCeuticals Serum 10 (£79) and followed with my SkinCeuticals Retinol 0.3 (£37).
 For anyone with sensitivity to retinol, you may find you’ll want to roll your skin on the nights when you’re not using that product.

-And remember, these are still needles even though they are tiny, so shop smart.
-“Only buy genuine dermarollers with a CE mark for safety, ideally stainless steel or titanium; beware cheap rollers as needle lengths, materials, sterility are not guaranteed,” warns Kelly.
+And remember, even though they are tiny, they are still needles, so shop smart.
+“Only buy genuine derma-rollers with a CE mark for safety, ideally stainless steel or titanium; beware cheap rollers, as needle lengths, materials and sterility are not guaranteed,” warns Kelly.

-Six weeks later and my skin has never looked better.
-Dr. Jack recommended that for best results you should have three professional treatments about a month apart, and I am definitely booking my next two sessions pronto.
-Yes, at the time it wasn’t fun, but I can barely remember the pain and the results are well worth it.
-My skin these days is more even in tone, brighter and more glowing, I can only imagine what it will be like after more treatments.
-I no longer need to trowel on the full-coverage foundation, and instead I wear La Mer’s The Reparative Skin Tint (£65).
-My skin looks more plump, dewier and my pores are less visible.
+Six weeks later, my skin has never looked better.
+Jack recommended that for best results, you should have three professional treatments about a month apart, and I am definitely booking my next two sessions pronto.
+Yes, at the time it wasn’t fun, but I can barely remember the pain, and the results are well worth it.
+My skin these days is brighter and more even in tone, and I can only imagine what it will be like after more treatments.
+I no longer need to trowel on the full-coverage foundation; instead, I wear La Mer The Reparative Skin Tint (£70).
+My skin looks plumper and dewier, and my pores are less visible.

 "It's a no-brainer."